MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 'f' represents simple frequency.

--> If Variation is Great then the data is **Heterogenous** -> If Variaton is less then the data is **Homogenous**
+-> If Variation is Great then the data is **Heterogeneous** -> If Variation is less then the data is **Homogeneous**

 # Measures of Central Tendencies:
-* Arithemetic Mean
+* Arithmetic Mean
 * Median
 * Mode
 * Geometric Mean
 * Harmonic Mean

-## Heterogenity:
+## Heterogeneity:
-A data is said to have heterogenity if it contains:
+A data is said to have heterogeneity if it contains:
 --> Outliers
 --> Trends
 --> Clusters

 ### Outliers:
 An extreme value in data which seems to be non-representative.
-Arithematic mean is not suitable in such situations.
+Arithmetic mean is not suitable in such situations.
 **Example:** {1,4,6,7,30}

 ### Trends:
-Any non-linear data behaviour is known as Trends.
+Any non-linear data behavior is known as Trends.
 **Example:** {3,9,30,100,400,1400,5000}

 ### Clusters: